svesavov/SnsPsModule/README.md

 5. Run the following command replacing "PathWhereModuleIsInstalled" with the actual path where the module files were unzipped.
 Get-ChildItem -Path "PathWhereModuleIsInstalled" -Recurse | Unblock-File
 6. Enjoy
-7. If you like it, please consider small amount donation.